Skip to contents

-This is a function meant for advanced users to gain more control over the characteristics of the resulting gtsummary table by directly modifying .$table_styling
+This is a function meant for advanced users to gain more control over the characteristics of the resulting gtsummary table by directly modifying .$table_styling.
+This function is primarily used in the development of other gtsummary functions, and very little checking of the passed arguments is performed.

 modify_table_styling(